go-validator/validator/README.md

 	nonzero
 		This validates that the value is not zero.
-The appropriate zero value is given by the Go spec (e.g. for int it's 0, for string it's "", for pointers is nil, etc.) Usage: nonzero
+The appropriate zero value is given by the Go spec (e.g. for int it's 0, for string it's "", for pointers is nil, etc.) For structs, it will not check to see if the struct itself has all zero values, instead use a pointer or put nonzero on the struct's keys that you care about.
+(Usage: nonzero)

 	regexp
 		Only valid for string types, it will validator that the